alvarodcastro/prettyRev/README.md

 - Does **not** have a fully functional `nc` (Netcat) command, or only provides a limited client (e.g., BusyBox's older versions)
 - Presents other restrictions that prevent you from getting a stable, interactive shell

-By using socat, prettyRev helps you get a more interactive and reliable shell in these restrictive environments.
+By using socat, JARS helps you get a more interactive and reliable shell in these restrictive environments.

 ---